-We execute several scenarios to assess the impacts of Armenia's broad trade policy options, where liberalization of services is featured in all scenarios.
+We execute several scenarios to assess the impacts of Armenia's broad trade policy options.
 First, we consider the impact of Armenia entering into a Deep and Comprehensive Free Trade Agreement (DCFTA) with the European Union.
 Second, we evaluate the impact of deepening the CIS free trade agreement by adding preferential liberalization of services in the CIS; third, we evaluate combining a DCFTA with the EU with preferential liberalization of services with the CIS; fourth, in the scenario we call "unilateral," we combine the impact of a DCFTA with the EU, preferential liberalization of services with the CIS, and unilateral liberalization of tariffs and services with the rest of the world; finally, we add the impact of reducing geographically non-discriminatory services barriers in Armenia to the unilateral scenario.
 We discuss the results for each of these broad policy options in turn.